 In some fields, and at some conferences, there is a customary structure in which the presenter, after giving some background, raises one or more research questions.
-They then present the methods, results and analysis before giving answers.
+In science, they might then present the methods, results and discussion (analysis) before giving answers.